OrigamiSL/HST/README.md

 ![License CC BY-NC-SA](https://img.shields.io/badge/license-CC_BY--NC--SA--green.svg?style=plastic)

 This is the origin Pytorch implementation of HST in the following paper:
-[Exploring the Hierarchical Sparsity in Long-term Multivariate Energy Data for Effective and Efficient Forecasting] (Manuscript submitted to IEEE Transactions on Smart Grid).
+[Exploring the Hierarchical Sparsity in Long-term Multivariate Energy Data for Effective and Efficient Forecasting] (Manuscript submitted to IEEE Internet of Things Journal).
 The appendix of this paper can be found at `./appendix/HST_Appendix.pdf`.

 ## Model Architecture